HDRUK/schemata/README.md

-New collection of schemas for Mk2
+New collection of schemas for Enhanced Gateway

 ## Modifying a schema